-Pruitt claims to “jealously guard Oklahoma’s prerogative to regulate in both a sensible and sensitive way.”
-But he appears to have never exercised his “prerogative” to enforce pollution laws in his own state, even where violations result in massive spills or cause injury or death.
+Pruitt claims to have had “jealously guarded Oklahoma’s prerogative to regulate in both a sensible and sensitive way.”
+But he never actually exercised his “prerogative” to enforce pollution laws in his own state, even where violations result in massive spills or cause injury or death.
 Pruitt was reluctant to protect Oklahoma from out of state polluters, failing to follow through with a lawsuit brought by his predecessor to stop Arkansas chicken farms from polluting a river flowing into Oklahoma and the now algae-smothered Tenkiller Ferry Lake.
 But that dismal record on water pollution did not stop him from filing a legal action against EPA – unsuccessfully – to prevent it from protecting the Chesapeake Bay from polluters in upstream states.

 In short, Pruitt is an extreme right-wing ideologue with no interest in environmental law or science that does not serve his industry clients.
 He has publicly declared that “regulatory rollback” would be his top priority at EPA.
 If you need more evidence, read further below.